Adapting Your Home for Your Loved One With Alzheimer's

 Can the mail be retrieved safely?
 If not, arrange for someone to pick up the mail for your loved one.

 Is phone accessible to your loved one?
-Suggestion: keep a cordless phone near your loved one's chair or put it in a pocket/pouch and attach it to their walker/wheelchair (if applicable).
+Suggestion: keep a cordless phone near your loved one's chair or put it in a pocket/pouch and attach it to his or her walker/wheelchair (if applicable).

 Are emergency phone numbers posted on or near the telephone?